cfuchs981/fiddle/README.md

 # fiddle

 # Project Summary
-This is a 2D side scroller built in Java, not because that's ideal, but just out of curiousity.
-Also built to become more familiar with threading and the more complex capabilities of java's graphical interface.
-Currently there is no plot, no enemies, and no second level for the side to scroll to - BUT, that's all on the to do list.
-This is going to be a gradually growing project for giggles this next year.
+This is a 2D side scroller built in Java, mainly to become familiar with threading and the more complex capabilities of java's graphical interface.
+Currently there is no plot, no enemies, and no second level for the side to scroll to but the real adventure was in the coding itself (read: updates are needed and coming in the foreseeable future).

-Controls are simple, just the arrow keys (and a amazing new and inspiring jump command with the space bar).
-There is an endless pit from which you can take damage, and though you can lose all your health, you cannot die.
-I'm not saying it's the best game in the world or even good, but it's probably not the worst?
+The controls are the arrow keys (and an innovative new jump command with the space bar).
+You can lose all your health but not die, so this does require some suspension of disbelief.
+Art was created by me using reference to a multitude of old pixel-styled games.

-All art is personally created via trying to vaguely recreate some old style pixel art.
-I personally don't care if anything is downloaded/used/etc., but this will be updated moreso than other projects on here.

 # How to Use

 Download the whole repository to your computer and run the main function in the logic directory.

-# Current To-Do in most likely order:
-1. Add several more screens
-2. Add enemies
-3. Add some way to attack enemies
-4. Make death capable
-5. Create checkpoints as map grows in size
-6. Turn this into a platformer since that's likely inevitable
-7. Add NPCs
-8. Story?????

 # Screenshots
 <p align="center">